-Social listening tips
+Social listening tips for businesses

 - Take action and engage with your audience every chance you get.
 Listening is one thing, but validating your customer’s feedback through engagement fosters a stronger relationship.
 A 2021 SproutSocial-sponsored report found that 70% of consumers develop a stronger bond with a brand through social media interaction.
-That bond will lead to more valuable feedback and loyalty.
+That bond will lead to more valuable feedback and loyalty

 Whatever the best approach for your brand, keeping an ear to the ground and taking social feedback seriously will help you deliver more value to your customers.

-During the pandemic, retail sampling was out of the picture, so a new form of digital focus group was born.
 At-home focus groups are a fantastic way to generate excitement while also gathering in-depth customer feedback from your customers.

-- The customers get to keep the product sample—everyone loves free stuff!
+- The customers get to keep the product sample — everyone loves free stuff!

-- Sharing feedback makes them feel seen and heard by the brand.
+- Sharing feedback makes them feel seen and heard by the brand

-- They get a chance to try new products risk-free.
+- They get a chance to try new products risk-free

-While customer feedback on social networks can be all over the place, at-home focus groups allow you to really dig deep into your product’s positives—and flaws.
+While customer feedback on social networks can be all over the place, at-home focus groups allow you to really dig deep into your product’s positives — and flaws.
 Whether you survey these customers or organize a conference call with participants, you can guide the conversation to where it’s most helpful.
 And what’s more, receiving product samples motivates people to give quality feedback, with 45 reviews generated for every 50 product samples sent out.